dgrine/dotfiles/readme.md

 * [tmux](https://github.com/tmux/tmux/wiki) — Terminal multiplexer
 * [vifm](https://vifm.info) — File manager with curses interface providing a Vim-like environment
 * [zsh](https://zsh.sourceforge.io) — Shell designed for interactive use

+.. note:: For Debian based Linux distributions, you can use the `./install-tools.sh` script to install (many of) the tools.